ingridgamaa96/ingridgamaa96/README.md

 I'm a Backend Developer with a passion for building robust and scalable applications. 🚀

 - 🔭 Currently, I'm immersed in the world of Beck-And/Java/Spring Boot.
-- 🌱 Always eager to learn, I'm currently expanding my skills with Spring Boot, Docker, and MySQL.
+- 🌱 Always eager to learn, I'm currently expanding my skills with Spring Boot, MySQL.
 - 🤖 Automation enthusiast!
 I love streamlining processes for efficiency.